MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 - The Highlighted Content Web Part (HCWP) is used for displaying content from one or more _buckets_ – more than one list, library, or data source in a single place on a page.

-- It's an out of the box web part, so style options are _Grid, List, Carousel,_ and _Filmstrip._ This article assumes you're a site owner and not looking to custom code your own solutions.
+- It's an out of the box web part - style options are _Grid, List, Carousel,_ and _Filmstrip._ This article assumes you're a site owner and not looking to custom code your own solutions.

 - The type of content - and where you query it from – change your HCWP configuration and filtering choices.

-- HCWP filtering capabilities are more complex than most other web parts.
-You can use **KQL**, **CAML**, and/or **Managed Properties** to filter and display very specific results.
+- HCWP filtering capabilities are more complex than most other modern web parts.
+You can use **KQL**, **CAML**, and/or **Managed Properties** to filter and display specific results.
 We'll cover examples of that here.

 ---
 As a site owner making pages for SharePoint or Teams, you understand the value of automatically rolling up content from multiple lists, libraries, and sites and displaying them on a page.
 Using built-in List or Library web parts work fine... but your end users never put things in _just one place_.
 They're empowered to self-organize their content across multiple sites!
-The Highlighted Content Web Part can help here, automatically showing users the right content, regardless of its actual location.
+The Highlighted Content Web Part can help here, automatically showing users the right content on a page, regardless of its physical location.

 > **Modern pages, modern web parts**
 >
 > Site Owners of _a certain age_ will remember Classic web part pages and their content rollup web parts.
 The Highlighted Content Web Part is maybe the successor to the _Content Query_ and _Content Search_ web parts.
 The mental model is very similar.
-> HCWPs require Modern pages.
+> HCWPs only work on Modern pages.

 ## What Should I Learn?